Arrasando

+In 2025, to mark the album's 25th anniversary, a remastered edition was released on streaming services and digital stores, along with two other albums by the singer, En Éxtasis and El Sexto Sentido.

 Background and recording

 In 1997, Thalía released her fifth studio album, Amor a la Mexicana, which was certified 2× Platinum in Argentina, Chile, Spain and the United States.
 Later, she starred the Mexican telenovela Rosalinda, in 1999.
 During this time, the singer started recording her sixth album, claiming that, "she wanted to prepare a quality product, so it took almost a year to make it.
 It's true that it took a while but it worth the wait, because it comes as the album title says, 'triumphing' strongly internationally".
 For the album, Thalía wrote eight tracks, with the help of other songwriters, such as Kike Santander and Roberto Blades, whilst Emilio Estefan Jr. produced the album.
 EMI Latin's press manager Rosario Valeriano claimed that, "All we know is that Mr. Stefan trusted Thalía, when it comes to writing her own music, and this shows that aside from singing very well, she can also show how good she is on the writing part".
 In order to promote Arrasando, Thalía visited several countries in the Americas, Europe and Asia.